 # Background Image Style

-When adding an image as a component background within a page component, developers can adjust the size, repetition pattern, and placement position of the image background.
+When adding an image as a background for a page component, developers can adjust the size, repetition mode, and placement of the image background.

 # background-size Property